Two month Advance reservations now available for groups and individuals.

 After entering the Pearl Harbor Visitor Center, visitors may choose from a variety of tours.
 In addition to visiting the USS Arizona Memorial, they may walk to the USS Bowfin Submarine Museum & Park to learn about subsurface warfare.
 Visitors may also choose to take the Ford Island Shuttle from the visitor center to reach the Battleship Missouri Memorial and the Pacific Aviation Museum.

-Bags are prohibited at the Pearl Harbor Visitor Center due to strict security measures, so visitors are encouraged to pack lightly.
-Cameras, cell phones, wallets, and other similar personal items are allowed, but not if they are concealed in a purse, handbag, fanny pack, diaper bag, or camera bag.
-Although law enforcement and security bike patrols monitor the parking lots, do not leave items of value in your car.
-You may store your bags in the storage facility near the Visitor Center entrance for a nominal fee of $3 per bag.
-This facility is open daily from 6:30 am to 5:30 p.m.
+Bags: Bags are prohibited at Pearl Harbor due to strict security measures.
+Cameras, cell phones, wallets and other similar personal items are allowed but cannot be concealed in a bag of any type.
+Parking lots are monitored and patrolled, but please do not leave items of value in your car.
+Bags may be secured in the storage facility near the Visitor Center entrance for $3 per bag.
+This facility is open daily from 6:30 a.m. to 5:30 p.m.

-The Pearl Harbor Visitor Center has reserved accessible parking in the front lot.
-The restrooms, theater, exhibit galleries, bookstore, information desks, drinking fountains, Navy shuttle boats, and USS Arizona Memorial are all fully-accessible to visitors in wheelchairs.
+Accessibility: The Visitor Center has reserved accessible parking near the entrance.
+Restrooms, theater, exhibit galleries, bookstore, information desks, drinking fountains, Navy shuttle boats and USS Arizona Memorial are all fully accessible to visitors in wheelchairs.

-Walking the distance between facilities can be challenging for visitors with mobility issues, although there are several benches located throughout the visitor center to facilitate rest opportunities.
+Walking the distance between facilities can be challenging for visitors with mobility issues.
+Several benches are located throughout the site for opportunities to rest.
 Please note: The visitor center does not offer wheelchairs to the public.
+Please use assistive devices with care; walkers with wheels have been the cause of accidents when used as wheelchairs.
+Stay hydrated in the tropical climate.

 Getting There:For driving directions to the Pearl Harbor Visitor Center, please visit http:// www.nps.gov/valr/planyourvisit.